Tu carrito está vacío.

 Tropical woods

-Tropical woods are those from regions such as Africa, Asia or South America.
+We know tropical woods as those from regions such as Africa, Asia or South America.

-These woods are prized for their wide variety of colors and grains, as well as for the high durability of many of them.
+These woods are appreciated for their wide variety of colors and grains, as well as for the high durability of many of them.
 In most cases, tropical woods are naturally more resistant to humidity and temperature changes.
-Their availability varies greatly from species to species: from highly available, such as sapele or iroko, to low availability, such as wenge or bubinga (CITES II).
+Their availability varies greatly from species to species: from high availability such as sapelly or iroko, to low availability such as wenge or bubinga (CITES II).

-Some of our tropical woods, due to their low availability and exceptional beauty, are used only for small details and to highlight other woods.
+Some of our tropical woods, given their low availability and exceptional beauty, are used only for small details and to highlight other woods.

 Wenge

-Wood with dark black-brown tones.
+Dark black-brown wood.
 Exceptional mechanical qualities.
-Scarce wood inscribed in CITES II.
+Scarce timber inscribed in CITES II.

 Iroko